11 activists, including Amnesty chiefs, on trial in Turkey

 Turkey has detained tens of thousands of people, including journalists, activists and opposition political figures, following an attempted military coup last year.

-The activists are accused of aiding three groups that Turkey describes as "armed terrorist organizations."
-The defendants could face up to 15 years in prison.
+The activists are accused of aiding three groups that Turkey describes as "armed terrorist organizations" and could face up to 15 years in prison.

-Dozens of protesters gathered outside the courthouse to support the activists.
-Amnesty International slammed the allegations as "entirely baseless" and called on the judge to throw out the case.

 "From the moment of their detentions, it has been clear that these are politically motivated prosecutions aimed at silencing critical voices within Turkey," Amnesty International's Europe director, John Dalhuisen, said in a statement.